Accepting Your Assistantship

 Once you have completed a successful application and/or job search, there are several steps before graduate students may officially begin their assistantship.

 Students may first be offered their assistantship as part of their admission letter and/or after a hiring process that involves application and interview.
-In either scenario, the student must first indicate their intent to accept by unofficially accepting the assistantship offer.
-This can be done by email, in person, or over the phone.
-A few more steps need to be completed before the assistantship is official and work may begin.
+In either scenario, the student must first accept the initial assistantship offer.
+This can be done by email, in person, or over the phone to begin the process of starting an assistantship.
+A few more steps need to be completed before the assistantship is made official and work may begin.

 Graduate Assistantship Contract

-Be sure to read your contract before signing to confirm your understanding of the appointment, expectations, and other obligations including the Tuition Waiver Agreement, if you are receiving a tuition waiver as part of your assistantship appointment.
-If you have any questions about your specific appointment, reach out to your hiring committee manager.
+Be sure to read your contract before signing to confirm your understanding of the appointment, expectations, and other obligations, including the Tuition Waiver Agreement if you are receiving a tuition waiver as part of your assistantship appointment.
+If you have any questions about your specific appointment, reach out to your recruiter or assistantship supervisor.

 Once you have signed your contract, save a copy of the contract for your files for future reference.